hidelab/CPPCxN/README.md

 This PCxN version is working and has the following characteristics:
 1. Easy inputs adjustment through variables under the input label
 2. *Pick relationships* feature

+#### How to run
+Run batch script improved_PCxN_sharc by first adjusting:
+1. Batch memory used
+2. Batch number of cores (suggested 14)
+3. batch max time to let running (suggested ?)
+4. rels (gene sets relationships desired).
+Use: 1,2,3,4,5,6 to request all relationships.
+If you need only some of the relationships use any subset of the following numbers:

+1 -> pathway-CMAP

+2 -> pathway-CTD

+3 -> pathway-PharmGKB

+4 -> CMAP-CTD

+5 -> CMAP-PharmGKB

+6 -> CMAP.up-CMAP.down